lawrennd/talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \comment{\figure{\includegooglebook{0p8AAAAAMAAJ}{PA3}}{Quote from Maxwell's theory of heat on the melting and boiling point of water.}{maxwell-melting-boiling}}

-\section{HUMANS}

 \newslide{Locked In}

-\figure{\include{_ai/includes/embodiment-factors-table.html}}{Embodiment factors are the ratio between our ability to compute and our ability to communicate.
-Jean Dominique Bauby suffered from locked-in syndrome.
-The embodiment factors show that relative to the machine we are also locked in.
+\figure{\include{_ai/includes/embodiment-factors-computer-human-table.html}}{Embodiment factors are the ratio between our ability to compute and our ability to communicate.
+Relative to the machine we are also locked in.
 In the table we represent embodiment as the length of time it would take to communicate one second's worth of computation.
-For computers it is a matter of minutes, but for a human, whether locked in or not, it is a matter of many millions of years.}{embodiment-factors-table}
+For computers it is a matter of minutes, but for a human, it is a matter of thousands of millions of years.}{embodiment-factors-table}

 \include{_ai/includes/conversation-tedx.md}